seungyeon315/eco2_guide_center_new/docs/1. ECO2 Logic Guide/고급 기능/IFC_모델_연동.md

                     For the ECO2 Logic Guide, both mathematical expressions and mindmaps are crucial;
                         - Mermaid.js: for mindmap
                         - MathJax (or KaTeX): for LaTeX, a grammar for mathematical expressions
+                    (updated on 2025/03/23)
+                    After setting all these above, the next step is to load VeryColdplay's 'eco2_guide_center' project on your computer.
+                    To do this, you should follow the following: 5.
+Loading our project from VeryColdplay's GitHub.

+                5. Loading our project from VeryColdplay's GitHub
+                    Step 1: Open Your Mac Terminal
+                    Step 2: Navigate to Your Desired Folder
+                    Step 3: Clone the Project from GitHub
+                    Step 4: Navigate into the Project Folder
+                    Step 5: Open the Project in VS Code
+                    Step 6: Install Dependencies
+                    Step 7: Preview the MkDocs Project

 ```
 ```
 WHY: